elfhosted/elfhosted.com/docs/index.md

 ## What users say..

+> "Just wanted to check in here and let \@Darth-Penguini and anyone/everyone else know...WOW.
+I have been struggling with storage for years, maintenance of Docker containers, upkeep, all of it.
+Elfhosted is so freeing.
+It's an amazing service that I hope to be a member of for a long, long time!"  - \@Fingers91 (*[Discord](https://discord.com/channels/396055506072109067/1118645576884572303/1233758587835383908)*)

 > "I just have to say, I am an incredibly satisfied customer.
 I had been collecting my own content for nearly 20 years.
 Starting off with just a simple external HD before eventually graduating to a seedbox with 100TB of cloud storage attached and fully automated processes with Sonarr and Radarr .
 However, the time came when the glory days of unlimited Google Drive storage ended.
 I thought my days of having my full collection at my fingertips via :plex: were behind me, until I found Real-Debrid and ElfHosted.
 >
 > Now I essentially have the exact same access to content as I had before, but even better.
 Superior support and community involvement.
 Content is available almost immediately after being identified.
 A plethora of tools at my fingertips that give me more control and automation than ever before.
 Wonderfully well done and impressive!
 I am looking forward to being a customer for a very long time!
 Massive kudos to @funkypenguin 🤟 - \@BSM (*[Discord](https://discord.com/channels/396055506072109067/1118645576884572303/1233057353390231655)*)